Skip to main content

 The project

-Annertech, along with Invuse, conducted the discovery and research phase of the project.
-Their remit was ensure that website would be more engaging and that all users could get the information they needed in an intuitive way.
+Annertech, along with our user-research partners Invuse, conducted the discovery and research phase of the project.
+The remit was to ensure that the website would be more engaging and that all users could get the information they needed in an intuitive way.

 The outcome of this phase included recommendations on usability and accessibility - along with guidance on content creation.